linda-seiter/cmsc315_project3/Project3.md

  * Constructs a CompleteBinaryTree from a whitespace-separated string of
  * integers representing the tree in level-order.
  *
- * The string is parsed into integer tokens and used to recursively
+ * The string is parsed into integer tokens and used to recursively build the
- * build the tree starting from index 0 via {@code makeNode}.
+ * tree starting from index 0 via {@code makeNode}.
  *
- * If the input is null or contains only whitespace, the tree remains
+ * If the input is null or contains only whitespace, the tree is considered
- * uninitialized ({@code root} is null).
-If any token is not a valid
+ * empty ({@code root} is null).
+If any token is not a valid integer, an
- * integer, an {@code InvalidTreeException} is thrown.
+ * {@code InvalidTreeException} is thrown.
  *
- * @param levelOrderValues the level-order representation of the tree
+ * @param levelOrderValues the level-order representation of the tree as a
- *                           as a string
+ *                         string
  * @throws InvalidTreeException if any token is not a valid integer */ public CompleteBinaryTree(String levelOrderValues) throws InvalidTreeException